nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows the most recent 10 commands that was inputted.
 Allows cycling through those commands to reduce the need of retyping similar commands fully.

-Every new valid command will reset the index back to the most recent command.
+Every new valid command will reset the index back to the top of the history.

+Click `Down Arrow` to get the most recent command immediately and `Up Arrow` to get the last command in the history.

 Controls:
 * `Up Arrow` on keyboard: Cycle to next command